pavan-kumar-s/tpp/README.md

 **Comments Suggestions And Typos-4:**
 Further analysis is needed to explain why BrowseNet does not show significant improvement in overall question answering performance.

 As discussed in our previous responses, we conducted additional analysis to investigate this issue.
 Specifically, we examined the impact of the LLM used in the answer generation stage, analyzed cases with high retrieval recall but low answer accuracy, and identified instances where semantically correct answers were penalized due to strict string matching.
 These insights provide a clearer explanation for the observed gap between improved retrieval and QA performance.
-We will summarize this analysis in the revised manuscript to ensure it is presented.
+We will summarize this analysis in the camera-ready manuscript to ensure it is presented.

 **Comments Suggestions And Typos-5:**
 The implementation details are not provided in this submission, making it difficult to evaluate the backbone model used in BrowseNet.